manolo/gwt-api-generator/README.md

 # Vaadin gwt-api-generator

-Vaadin gwt-api-generator is a tool that produces GWT APIs for JavaScript libraries provided as input, assuming their APIs are decorated with JSDoc annotations.
+Vaadin gwt-api-generator is a tool that produces GWT Java APIs for JavaScript libraries provided as input, assuming their APIs are decorated with JSDoc annotations.

 Currently the generator only supports Web Components written in Polymer 1.0 syntax.
 Support for other type of JavaScript sources might be added in the future.